How to Make Chaga Tea and 9 Other Chaga Recipes

 Historic Uses of Chaga

-Chaga mushroom benefits have been touted by a variety of cultures.
+A variety of cultures has touted chaga mushrooms for their potential health benefits to the human body.
 Outside of Russia, folk and traditional medicine practitioners in Indigenous cultures, Poland, the Baltics, Finland, China, Korea, and Japan have used chaga extracts to:

 • Support cardiovascular health